gunziptarball/typycal/README.rst

 .. note::

     Yes, Python 3.7 introduced data classes, which basically provide the majority of features this library offers.
 Future development will likely cover helpers for this new feature.

+    Still, there are some other cool uses for this library!

 This lightweight library is for the developer who enjoys the assistance provided by Python's type annotations.